ndomah1/Kaggle-Learn/README.md

 # Kaggle Learn
 This repo contains all the scripts I worked on from [Kaggle Learn](https://www.kaggle.com/learn).
+---
 ## Phase 1: Foundation in Programming & Data Handling
-1. [Intro to Programming]() - If you're completely new to coding.
+### [Intro to Programming]() - If you're completely new to coding.
+1. [Arithmetic and Variables]() - Make calculations, and define and modify variables.
+2. [Functions]() - Organize your code and avoid redundancy.
+3. [Data Types]() - Explore integers, floats, booleans, and strings.
+4. [Conditions and Conditional Statements]() - Modify how functions run, depending on the input.
+5. [Intro to Lists]() - Organize your data so you can work with it efficiently.

-2. [Python]() - Essential for data science and machine learning.
+### [Python]() - Essential for data science and machine learning.
+1. [Hello, Python]() - A quick introduction to Python syntax, variable assignment, and numbers.
+2. [Functions and Getting Help]() - Calling functions and defining our own, and using Python's builtin documentation.
+3. [Booleans and Conditionals]() - Using booleans for branching logic.
+4. [Lists]() - Lists and the things you can do with them.
+Includes indexing, slicing and mutating.
+5. [Loops and List Comprehensions]() - For and while loops, and a much-loved Python feature: list comprehensions.
+6. [Strings and Dictionaries]() - Working with strings and dictionaries, two fundamental Python data types.
+7. [Working with External Libraries]() - Improts, operator overloading, and survival tips for venturing into the world of external libraries.

-3. [Pandas]() - For data manipulation and analysis.
+### [Pandas]() - For data manipulation and analysis.
+1. [Creating, Reading and Writing]() - You can't work with data if you can't read it.
+Get started here.
+2. [Indexing, Selecting & Assigning]() - Pro data scientists do this dozens of times a day.
+You can, too!
+3. [Summary Functions and Maps]() - Extract insights from your data.
+4. [Grouping and Sorting]() - Scale up your level of insight.
+The more complex the dataset, the more this matters.
+5. [Data Types and Missing Values]() - Deal with the most common progress-blocking problems.
+6. [Renaming and Combining]() - Data comes in from many sources.
+Help it all make sense together.

-4. [Intro to SQL]() - To work with databases.
+### [Intro to SQL]() - To work with databases.

-## Phase 2: Core Data Science & Machine Learning Concepts
-5. [Intro to Machine Learning]() - Learn the basics of ML models.
-6. [Intermediate Machine Learning]()- Learn about handling missing data, feature leakage, and improving ML models.
-7. [Feature Engineering]() - To enhance data before training ML models.
-8. [Data Cleaning]() - To prepare real-world messy data for analysis.

-## Phase 3: Data Visualization & Analysis
-9. [Data Visualization]() - To interpret and present data effectively.
-10. [Geospatial Analysis]() - If working with location-based data.

-## Phase 4: Advanced SQL & Deep Learning
-11. [Advanced SQL]() - To improve SQL skills needed for querying.
-12. [Intro to Deep Learning]() - Learning neural networks using TensorFlow and Keras.
-13. [Computer Vision]() - If interested in image processing with deep learning.

-## Phase 5: Specialized Machine Learning Topics
-14. [Time Series]() - If working with time-based data predictions.
-15. [Machine Learning Explainability]() - To interpret and understand ML models.
-16. [Intro to AI Ethics]() - Learn about fairness and biases in AI.
-17. [Intro to Game AI and Reinforcement Learning]() - If interested in reinforcement learning for games.

-## CURRENT PROGRESS: 1 (section 1/5) / 17 ()
+1. [Getting Started with SQL and BigQuery]() - Learn the workflow for handling big datasets with BigQuery and SQL.
+2. [Select, From & Where]() - The foundational components for all SQL queries
+3. [Group By, Having & Count]() - Get more interesting insights directly from your SQL queries.
+4. [Order By]() - Order your results to focus on the most important data for your use case.
+5. [As & With]() - Organize your query for better readability.
+This becomes especially important for complex queries.
+6. [Joining Data]() - Combine data sources.
+Critical for almost all real-world data problems.